 CU: Talent removes divider.

-Use XX to place ovary explant in the center of the empty half of the well [1].
+Use forceps to place ovary explant in the center of the empty half of the well [1].
 Add 150 microliters of cell agarose mixture over top of the ovary [2]. incubate the slide at 37 degrees Celsius and 5% carbon dioxide in a humidified incubator [3].

 CU: Talent adds explant into empty side of well.